lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 It stores the mesh identifier (`id`), the identifier of the material associated to it (`materialId`), the indices, positions and texture coordinates.
 We need this interim structs (that is what `Int` means) to store the data for the vertices and the indices.
-We will dump that that to t he binary files associated to the model and will not need them in the `en.mdata.MeshData` struct, which will be the one used in the engine.
-In the `en.mdata.MeshData` struct we will just store the offsets inside those binary files for the vertices and indices data
+We will dump that that to t he binary files associated to the model and will not need them in the `eng.mdata.MeshData` struct, which will be the one used in the engine.
+In the `eng.mdata.MeshData` struct we will just store the offsets inside those binary files for the vertices and indices data
 (Remember that this struct is stored in the `src/eng/modelData.zig` file):

 ```zig